 Consists of multiple, geographically dispersed sites with a local cluster each.
 The sites communicate via IP.
 Failover across the sites is coordinated by a higher-level entity, the booth.
-Multi-site clusters have to cope with limited network bandwidth and high latency.
+Geo clusters need to cope with limited network bandwidth and high latency.
 Storage is replicated asynchronously.

 Any computer (real or virtual) that is a member of a cluster and invisible to the user.